SoftUni/Programming-Basics-Book-Java-EN/chapter-08-exam-preparation.md

 ## Simple Conditions – Problems

 **The second** problem of the "Programming Basics" Practical Exam covers **conditional statements and simple calculations**.
-Here are a few examples:
+Here are a few problems:

 ### Problem: Point on a Segment